 Aug.
 12, 1739 - Timothy Bigelow was born in Worcester, Mass.
 He was a delegate to the Massachusetts Provincial Congress, participated in the Committee of Correspondence, fought in the Battles of Lexington and Concord, and served as Colonel of the 15th Massachusetts Regiment of the Continental Army.

 Aug.
 12, 1776 - General George Washington wrote to Major General Charles Lee that the Continental Army’s situation had deteriorated due to an outbreak of smallpox and problems with desertion.
-Washington feared that the superior British navy might blockade New York, thus isolating the city from communications with other states.

 Aug.
 12, 1810 – Tecumseh with some 70 warriors visited General Harrison, then territorial governor, at Vincennes.
 On Aug.
 20, Tecumseh delivered his celebrated speech in which he gave the white people the alternative of restoring to the Indians, whom he claimed to represent, their lands or of meeting those Indians in battle.
 The conference lasted until Aug.
 22.